amlanacharya/geopy/CODESPACE_DEMO_GUIDE.md

 ## Advanced: Simulating Different Locations in India

-To make the demo more interesting and relevant to an Indian context, you can simulate different locations across India in the client:
+To make the demo more interesting and relevant, you can simulate different locations across India in the client:

 1. Modify the client code to use fixed coordinates for Mumbai instead of IP-based geolocation: